Balancingrock/SecureSockets/README.md

 	- certified server operations
 	- certified server & certified clients
 	- multiple domain certificates (SNI) on a certified server
-- Builds for macOS and Linux (Ubuntu, we used the Mint distribution)
+- Builds for macOS, iOS, tvOS and Linux (Ubuntu, we used the Mint 19.3 distribution)

 # Installation